Supporting a bullied child

 Speak in private: Find a quiet time when you won't be disturbed to discuss the different types of bullying.
-Ask if they have ever experienced or witnessed any of the examples and encourage them to give specific details.
+Ask if they have ever experienced or witnessed any of the examples and encourage them to share details of any events with you.

 Be patient, calm and understanding: Do not make assumptions or interrupt.
 Put your feelings aside and really listen to what your child is telling you.

 Reassure them: Make it clear that the bullying is not their fault and praise them for being brave enough to confide in you.
-Assure them that now you know what is happening, the issues can be resolved.
+Assure them that now you know what is happening, together you will sort it out.

-Give support and trust: Let your child know that you will need to talk to the school, but promise not to take action without discussing it with them first.
+Give support and trust: Explain to your child that it might be necessary to talk to the school, but promise not to take action without discussing it with them first.
 Openly explore the options together, and come to an agreed course of action.

 Teach them how to cope

-Bullies often 'test' potential targets to gauge how they respond, and while the target is never to blame, those who appear the most vulnerable usually continue to be bullied.
-It is for this reason that alongside reporting to the school, teaching your child how to be assertive can be the most effective way to help them.
+Children that bully others often 'test' potential targets to see how they respond, and while the target is never to blame, those who appear vulnerable usually continue to be bullied.
+It is for this reason that alongside reporting to the school, teaching your child how to be assertive can be an effective way to help them.

-The skills explained in our dealing with bullying page offer young people practical, non-confrontational ways to deal with bullies.
-With practice, these techniques can not only prevent them from being targeted, but will give them the confidence and independence to tackle potential bullying situations in a positive way that inhibits escalation.
+The skills explained in our dealing with bullying page offer young people practical, non-confrontational ways to deal with bullying behaviour.
+With practice, these techniques can help prevent their being targeted, and give them the confidence and independence to tackle potential bullying situations.

 If your child is aged 9-16 they may benefit from attending ZAP, our assertiveness workshop for bullied children and their parents.
 More information and details on how your family could benefit can be found here.